Sertoma honors educator of month and students

 He is the son of Kevin and Amy Staas of Nokomis.

 Fletcher is an intervention specialist and holds a master’s degree in educational leadership.
-Fletcher said she has passion for working with students with exceptionalities and has enjoyed watching the program grow over the past few years.
+She said she has passion for working with students with exceptionalities and has enjoyed watching the program grow during the past few years.
 The Council for Exceptional Children, Suncoast Chapter, named her 2015-16 Rookie ESE Teacher of the Year and 2019 ESE Teacher of the Year.

 She and co-teacher Lauren Roberts help 26 students to strengthen academic and functionality skills daily.